For people, one way to understand natural numbers is counting

 loop:

-switch (this_sentence_is_false) {
+match (this_sentence_is_false) {

 false => this_sentence_is_false = true,

-true => this_sentence_is_false = false
+true => this_sentence_is_false = false,

 }